 ARIA Landmarks

-Semantic regions like <main>, <nav>, <aside> that help screen reader users navigate page structure.
+Semantic HTML regions like main, nav, aside, and header that help screen reader users quickly navigate and understand page structure.

 Definition

-Semantic regions like <main>, <nav>, <aside> that help screen reader users navigate page structure.
+Semantic HTML regions like main, nav, aside, and header that help screen reader users quickly navigate and understand page structure.

 Why It Matters